mozilla/skywriter/docs/pluginguide/index.html.markdown

 file, a plugin is defined as a directory with a `package.json` file in it.
 In a single file plugin, the "package module" is the plugin .js file.
 In a plugin directory, the "package module" is a file called "index.js".

+## Dependencies ##

+Often, your plugin will require that other things are loaded in order for it to work.
+If your plugin will be accessing code from another plugin via `require`, you can add dependencies to your plugin metadata.
+For example, if there's a plugin called "textutil" and you're going to be doing something like `var properCase = require('textutil').properCase`, then you'll want to include a block like this in your metadata:

+    :::js
+    dependencies: {
+        "textutil": "1.0.0"
+    }

+where the "1.0.0" is the version of the textutil plugin that you need.

+Additionally, there are certain objects that are used across a Bespin instance.
+If you need the command line to be available, for example, you can specify that in your metadata:

+    :::js
+    objects: ["commandLine"]

+With that in your metadata, you can be assured that this:

+    :::js
+    var env = require('environment').env;

+    console.log(env.commandLine);

+will actually be able to get ahold of the command line.

 ## Plugin Reloading ##